FALL PLANTING INSTRUCTIONS

 When severe weather threatens, such as a sudden major decrease in temperature, overnight temperature predicted to be more than 10° F lower than temperatures that have been experienced so far, or day time temperatures will stay below freezing, new plants that are not sufficiently hardened off could be damaged.
 If there is no snow cover to protect your new plants from drying freezing winds or persistent below freezing temperatures, pile lose straw or other insulating material around the plant, and then cover with plastic to keep dry.
 Provide support if there could be snow that would crush your plant under the plastic.
 Remove the cover when the threat of severe weather has passed, but keep handy in case there is another weather event.

 What if the roots fill the pot or are winding around?
 Either replant to a larger pot or plant into the ground.
-In either case, use your fingers to gently pull the roots apart a bit, or if there are a lot of winding roots they need to be cut off.
-Use a sharp knife, or serrated knife, to slice off the matted roots around the sides of the root ball, then slice off the bottom of the root ball.
-Poke into the rootball with a pointed instrument and wiggle about a bit to loosen compacted soil.
-Loose roots should be trimmed off.
-The very top of the root ball (crown of the plant) should be at or just below the soil surface when you are done planting.
+In either case, use your fingers to gently pull the roots apart a bit, or poke into the rootball with a pointed instrument and wiggle about a bit to loosen the roots and compact soil.
+The roots should be directed out and downward when you plant.
+The very top of the roots (crown of the plant) should be at or just below the soil surface when you are done planting.
 Be sure to read the enclosed Owners Manual for specific planting instructions for individual plants.